SCPME hosts Inspiration to Serve as Yearlings reflect on their upcoming affirmation

 |0

-This work, SCPME hosts Inspiration to Serve as Yearlings reflect on their upcoming affirmation [Image 5 of 5], by Eric Bartelt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SCPME hosts Inspiration to Serve as Yearlings reflect on their upcoming affirmation, by Eric Bartelt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-SCPME hosts Inspiration to Serve as Yearlings reflect on their upcoming affirmation